cargomedia/bipbip/README.md

 ------------
 This is a forked version of https://github.com/cargomedia/bipbip.
 Changes include:

-* Added a Resque plugin to track along with test cases
+* Added a Resque plugin to track worker + queue stats along with test cases
 * Added `used_memory_rss`, `mem_fragmentation_ratio`, `connected_clients`, and `blocked_clients` to Redis, with float-rounding for `mem_fragmentation_ratio`

+Note: I've temporarily removed 1.8.7 testing from Travis due to a rubygems compatibility issue.
+See: https://github.com/bundler/bundler/issues/2784.

 Installation